snap-stanford/zeroc/README.md

 ```

 # Dataset:
-The dataset files can be downloaded via [this link](https://drive.google.com/drive/folders/1g0wNYb4JuwA1lcDxgv4yUDOyToszNYmQ?usp=share_link).
-Download it to ./datasets/data/.
+The dataset files can be generated using the BabyARC engine under `datasets/` folder, or directly downloaded via [this link](https://drive.google.com/drive/folders/1g0wNYb4JuwA1lcDxgv4yUDOyToszNYmQ?usp=share_link), and put it under ./datasets/data/.

 # Training: